-MRC respects every person’s right to confidentiality.
-This means that we keep information about you secret and private.
-We work within Data Protection laws and our own Confidentiality Policy.
-All volunteers and staff are trained on how to do this.
+MRC prioritises individual’s rights to confidentiality.
+We work within Data Protection legislation and our own Confidentiality Policy.
+All volunteers and staff are provided with the necessary training to ensure confidentiality is respected.

 - There is a serious risk of harm to yourself and others